- 1 Introduction

 - 1.7 List of Biosphere Reserves in India [UNESCO protected]

-A Biosphere Reserves are areas of terrestrial, coastal and marine ecosystems, label by UNESCO to help protect the sites.
-They are ecosystem with plants and animals of scientific and natural interest.
-Their main objective is to develop a balanced relationship between nature and mankind.
+Biosphere Reserves are areas of terrestrial, coastal and marine ecosystems, labelled by UNESCO to help protect the sites.
+They are ecosystems with plants and animals of scientific and natural interest.
+In a Biosphere Reserve, protection is granted not only to the flora and fauna of the protected region but also to human communities who inhabit these regions, and their ways of life.
 Biosphere Reserves plan to promote management and research which includes ‘SUSTAINABLE USE OF NATURAL RESOURCES’.

 Biosphere Reserves consist of three interrelated zones which are given below-

 - This zone is the innermost undisturbed ecosystem.

 - It is a strictly protected area or ecosystem that contributes to the landscapes, species conservation and genetic variation.

 - It surrounds the core zone and used for activities compatible with sound ecological practices.